gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 ### AI Assistant

 Generative AI can be used in almost all tasks that involve understanding or generating natural language or code.
-In the development environment, it's a tool used for boosting developers productivity.
+In the development environment, it's a tool used for boosting developers' productivity.

 In the edge functions scenario, it helps developers to: